New Invariants for the Graph Isomorphism Problem: Computations and Experimental Results

-The smallest projective plain is the Fano Plane of order $2$ shown in Fig. \ref{FanoPlane} $(a)$.
+The smallest projective plain is the Fano plane of order $2$ shown in Fig.~\ref{Fig4}(a).
 It is also the only plane of this order.

 We consider the corresponding incidence graphs of different projective plains and try to solve the graph isomorphism problem for them.
-The incidence graph of the Fano Plane is shown in Fig. \ref{FanoPlane} $(b)$.
-In general, differentiating projective planes of the same order by their incidence graphs poses a difficult challenge for graph isomorphism algorithms.
-The web page of Moorhouse \cite{Moor} offer a collection of known projective planes.
+The incidence graph of the Fano plane is shown in Fig.~\ref{Fig4}(b).
+In general, distinguishing projective planes of the same order by their incidence graphs poses a difficult challenge for graph isomorphism algorithms.
+The web page of Moorhouse \cite{Moor} offers a collection of known projective planes.